Home

 Login | Forgot password?

-Electrical neurostimulation of the SPG has been shown in numerous animal testing as well as in initial human studies to induce vasodilatation.
+Electrical neurostimulation of the SPG has been shown in numerous animal testing as well as in human studies to increase cerebral blood flow ("CBF").
 Animal studies have shown improvement in neuro-motor and cognitive functions.

-It has been shown in numerous animal models, as well as on human subjects, that electrical stimulation of the SPG induces vasodilatation of the cerebral blood vessels.
+It has been shown in numerous animal models, as well as on human subjects, that electrical stimulation of the SPG increases CBF.
 The following image shows this effect on the circle of Willis at the base of the brain of a dog, where the left SPG was stimulated, which resulted in vasodilatation on the left side of the brain.
 (Ref: D. Yarnitsky et al. Brain Research 1018 [2004] 236-240)

 Stroke treatment in rats